Nadchima/Chocolate-Sales-Data-/README.md

-# Data Analysis Report: Chocolate Sales Data📊🍫
+# 📊Data Analysis Report: Chocolate Sales Data🍫
 # 1. Objective
     The objective of this report is to analyze the sales performance of various chocolate products to uncover key trends, customer behavior, and sales drivers.
 The findings aim to support decision-making in marketing, product development, and inventory management.